Performance-Based Earned Value

 PBBE Final Report

-Commission on Planning, Programming, Budgeting, and Execution Reform Final Report, 2024, Assessment of DoD’s use of performance metrics include: • These metrics provide information only on the pace of spending, not on the value received. • EVM systems purport to assess expenditures against established delivery benchmarks but have long been criticized as easily manipulated and inadequate to the task.
+The Commission on Planning, Programming, Budgeting, and Execution Reform Final Report, 2024, includes an assessment of the Department of Defense’s (DoD) use of performance metrics, such as those outlined in the ANSI EIA Standard 748.
+These EIA 748 guidelines indicate that the metrics provide information solely on the pace of spending, rather than on the actual value received.
+Furthermore, while Earned Value Management (EVM) systems claim to evaluate expenditures against established delivery benchmarks according to the EIA 748 guidelines, they have faced longstanding criticism for being easily manipulated and inadequate for their intended purpose.

 DoD Assessment of EVMS Response to WSARA